fedehub/ExperimentalRoboticsAssignment3/README.md

 <img src="https://github.com/fedehub/ExperimentalRoboticsAssignment3/blob/main/media/component_diagrams/v1/erl_assignment_3_cluedo_kb_py.jpg" width= 500 height=500>
 </p>

-cluedo_KB is a node that acts as a dedicated ontology for the problem under investigation; it provides a processing/reasoning system that provides the functionalities of:
+1. cluedo_KB is a node that serves as a specialised ontology for the problem in hand; it supplies a processing/reasoning system that provides the functionality of:

-- registering the clues
+2. Registering clues
-- building and processing hypotheses based on the added information
+3. Building and processing hypotheses based on the added information
-- finding possible solutions to the case
+4. Finding possible solutions to the case
-- rejecting hypotheses
+5. Rejecting hypotheses (whether needed)

 > ***REMARK*** the KB listens in on the oracle's topic and as soon as the oracle transmits the clue, the KB adds the message to the ontology without the need for an explicit request